jojortz/jojoGPT/README.md

 <div id="top"/>

-# jojoGPT
+# JojoGPT
 Fun app to explore ML.
-Goal is to create an app that can mimic my messaging, such as texting, emailing, LinkedIn messaging, etc.
+Goal is to create an app that can mimic my text messaging.
+So far, I've customized and trained a nanoGPT from Andrej Karpathy on my texts to create a texting bot for myself.

-First goal is to train a nanoGPT from Andrej Karpathy on my texts to create a texting bot for myself.
+The output is relatively coherent, which is pretty awesome.

 ## Table of Contents
 1. [Tech Stack](#tech-stack)